randomusert/bsharp-compiler/README.md

 # bsharp-compiler
-Make a File ending with a .b
+Make a File ending with a .bs